 This is mostly due to the fact that the Atlantic League has the same 140-game schedule as the full-season minor leagues, which results in a 25-man roster that is similar to other leagues.

-Furthermore, all of these leagues, with the exception of the Atlantic League, place restrictions on the amount of experience that players can have in their respective leagues.
+Furthermore, all of these leagues, with the exception of the Atlantic League, have limitations on the amount of experience that players can have in their particular leagues.

 How Many Players Are on a College Baseball Team?